optimatika/.github/profile/README.md

 # Optimatika can help with ALL those things!

 ojAlgo exists because, a long time ago, one of Optimatika's clients needed a (pure Java) QP solver.
 None were available, so we decided to build one.
 Since then ojAlgo has grown immensely in scope and capabilities.
-Over the years, maintenance and further development has in part been sponsored by various client projects, but mainly it has been a hobby project (sponsored by Optimatika or [Anders Peterson](https://github.com/apete) personally).
+Over the years, maintenance and further development has in part been sponsored by various client projects, but mainly by Optimatika or [Anders Peterson](https://github.com/apete) personally.

 Optimatika provides ojAlgo support.
 We believe the best way to do this is to form long term partnerships with organisations (whos code base) depend on ojAlgo.